OKaluza/fractured/docs/docs.rst

 - *Share* Publish a fractal to the server (will be displayed in the shared fractals list).
 Responds with a unique URL that can be used to load this fractal.
 - *Share Image* Publish a screenshot of the current fractal to imgur.com (will be displayed in the shared images list).
 Responds with a unique URL that can be used to view this image.
 - *Stored Fractals* displays a sub-menu of all the fractals in local storage, with thumbnail images if available.
 Clicking on one of these saved entries loads that fractal and displays it.
 After loading a fractal it will be selected in this list and a [ X ] button appears which can be used to delete the fractal from the list.
-- *Palettes* displays a sub-menu of all the gradient palettes saved in local storage.
-Clicking on one of these saved entries loads that palette.
-After loading a palette it will be selected in this list and a [ X ] button appears which can be used to delete the palette from the list.
-Press *Save Palette* to store the current palette, *Export Palette* to download it as a file and *Palette to URL* creates a url that can be used to load a palette.
 - *Formula Sets* sub-menu of available saved formula sets and options relating to them.
 - *Save As...*